We believe all students deserve an excellent educational opportunity regardless of their background.

 How We Work

 The incubator will collaborate with candidates over a two year time period to adequately prepare boards for charter petition approval.
 Year 2 candidates will have participated in the incubator for a year.
 All candidates will be supported through weekly meetings.
 These weekly meetings will be either in person or via phone and consist of direct reviews and feedback on the petition and crucial next steps needed to gain approval through the petition process.

-Candidates will be required to attend monthly in-person meetings focusing on various aspects of the petition process.
+Candidates will be required to attend 10 in-person meetings focusing on various aspects of the petition process between July and December.
 There will also be weekly webinars on different portions of the petition, consultations with experts, and group debriefs.
 All candidates will receive budget support and feedback from a GCSA partner selected to handle back office services.
 Candidates will receive a calendar of all mandatory meetings during the phone interview process.

 GCSA will also assist incubator participants in applying for the Charter Schools Program grant.
 Schools located in the Atlanta Public Schools will gain assistance in applying for Walton Family Foundation funds at no charge.